SirWilliam254/SirWilliam254/README.md

 ```
 Programming is like life; localized islands of complexity rising out of a sea of entropy...
 ```

-The statement implies that programming, like life, is a complex process that involves creating localized structures of order and meaning within a larger, chaotic environment.
-These structures are created through the consistent application of logical rules and the manipulation of information in a way that increases its logical coherence.

-In other words, programming involves creating functional systems out of chaos and disorder by applying consistent rules and manipulating data in a logical way.
-This requires a combination of creativity and analytical thinking, as well as a deep understanding of the underlying principles and tools of programming.
-Just like in life, the process of programming involves navigating a constantly shifting landscape of challenges and opportunities, and requires the ability to adapt and evolve in response to new circumstances.
+creating functional systems out of chaos and disorder by applying consistent rules and manipulating data in a logical way which encapsulates navigation of a constantly shifting landscape of challenges and opportunities, ergo demonstrating ability to adapt and evolve in response to new circumstances.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Vist my **[Projects portfolio](https://sirwilliam254.github.io/flexible-jekyll/)**